 - Thrush Nightingale, Blyth's Reed, River and Greenish Warblers, Red-breasted Flycatcher

-- Small group size - maximum 10 participants
+- Small group size with a maximum of 10 participants

 - Expertly led by Limosa's David Fairhurst and English-speaking Finnish bird tour guides

-Fly London Heathrow-Helsinki-Oulu and transfer the short distance to our first hotel.
+Fly to Oulu and transfer the short distance to our first hotel.
 Night Oulu

 We explore the coast and forests of Oulu region for owls and visit Liminka Bay, Finland's premier wetland reserve.
 Two further nights Oulu

-Birding the remote Russian border forests for taiga specials.
-Kuusamo (3 nts)
+Birding the Russian border forests for taiga specialities.
+Kuusamo (3 nights)

 We head south and fly from Oulu to Helsinki in search of Finland's specialist southern breeders, species which only arrive here in late May.
-Helsinki (2 nts)
+Helsinki (2 nights)

-Time to enjoy some final birding around the Finnish capital today.
-Late afternoon fight Helsinki-London Heathrow
+Some final birding around the Finnish capital.
+Late afternoon fight to UK

-Blessed with an astonishing array of boreal breeding birds, there's nowhere quite like Finland in spring!
-But in a land where wilderness is vast and the birds thinly spread, up-to-date local knowledge coupled with expert guidance are essential if one is to enjoy any chance of success finding the region's many special birds.
-On this compact three-centre tour, we have again been lucky enough to secure both!...
+Blessed with an astonishing array of boreal breeding birds, there is nowhere quite like Finland in the spring!
+It is a land where wilderness is vast and the birds thinly spread, so up-to-date local knowledge coupled with expert guidance are essential if one is to enjoy any chance of success finding the region's many special birds.
+On this three-centre tour, we have again been lucky enough to secure both!

-We travel in May, when both the weather and the birding in Northern Europe is at its best - the majority of Finland's summer visitors will have arrived and Scandinavia's owls will be busy feeding young.
+We travel in late May, when both the weather and the birding in Northern Europe is at its best and the majority of Finland's summer visitors will have arrived and Scandinavia's owls will be busy feeding young.

 Away from the forests, the coastal bays and rivers around Oulu hold dainty Little Gulls, displaying Temminck’s Stints and, with luck, the exceedingly rare Terek Sandpiper.

-We will visit Liminka Bay, Finland's most important wetland and a superb spot in spring, especially for waterfowl and shorebirds.
-Ruff will be lekking in the meadows, and sporting their colourful collars and tufts.
-Numerous migratory birds stop off here on their way to the Arctic, and immature Common Cranes and Whooper Swans pass the summer here.
-The ghostly Pallid Harrier and gorgeous Citrine Wagtail are two rarities that may also be breeding in this area - and if they return again this year, we will devote some time to looking for them.
+We plan to visit Liminka Bay, Finland's most important wetland and a superb spot in spring, especially for waterfowl and shorebirds.
+Ruff will be lekking in the meadows and sporting their colourful collars and tufts.
+Numerous migratory birds stop off on their way to the Arctic and immature Common Cranes and Whooper Swans pass the summer here.
+Pallid Harrier and Citrine Wagtail are two rarities that may also be present and if they return again this year, we will devote some time to looking for them.

 After three nights near Oulu, we head northeast towards the hills and forests that straddle the border with Russia.
-Around Kuusamo, we can expect to encounter a feast of eastern boreal specialities.
-The untouched Siberian taiga with its bearded, moss-laden spruce forests, lichen-clad upland pine forests, wild river valleys and mires, preserves a rich wild flora and fauna, including innumerable rarities.
-Hazel and Willow Grouse, Capercaillie, Red-necked Grebe, Black and Three-toed Woodpeckers, Siberian Jay, Siberian Tit, Waxwing, and Little and Rustic Buntings breed.
-Over the years, we've also enjoyed an unrivalled track record for finding the exquisite but extremely localised Red-flanked Bluetail.
+Around Kuusamo, we can expect to encounter a feast of specialities.
+The untouched Siberian taiga with its moss-laden spruce forests, lichen-clad upland pine forests and wild river valleys preserves a rich flora and fauna including some great rarities.
+Hazel and Willow Grouse, Capercaillie, Black and Three-toed Woodpeckers, Siberian Jay, Siberian Tit, Waxwing and both Little and Rustic Buntings breed.
+Over the years, we have also enjoyed an unrivalled track record for finding the exquisite but extremely localised Red-flanked Bluetail.

-An extra highlight of Limosa's Finland tour, our itinerary again has the benefit of two extra days in the south and we will spend these exploring the excellent forests, lakes and marshes around the capital, Helsinki.
-Our main focus here will be to find Finland's late arriving specialist southern breeders - such as Blyth's Reed, Greenish and River Warblers, Red-breasted Flycatcher, Thrush Nightingale and Common Rosefinch.
-Finland's southern forests also hold many woodpeckers and, if conditions are right at the coast, we may see large numbers of divers, geese and other waterfowl streaming north towards their Arctic breeding grounds.
+An extra highlight of our Finland tour are two days in the south of the country where we will explore the forests, lakes and marshes around the capital, Helsinki.
+Our main focus here will be to find Finland's late arriving specialist southern breeders including Blyth's Reed, Greenish and River Warblers, Red-breasted Flycatcher, Thrush Nightingale and Common Rosefinch.
+Finland's southern forests also hold many woodpeckers and, if conditions are right at the coast, we may see good numbers of divers, geese and other waterfowl streaming north towards their Arctic breeding grounds.

-Our May birdwatching tour to Finland begins with a Finnair morning flight from London Heathrow to Helsinki, and onward afternoon connection to Oulu, where our local guide will be waiting to welcome us.
-We transfer the short distance to our hotel in nearby Kempele, which will be our base for a three-night stay.
+Our birdwatching tour to Finland begins with a morning flight to Helsinki and then onwards with an afternoon connection to Oulu where our local guide will be waiting to welcome us.
+We transfer the short distance to our hotel, which will be our base for a three-night stay.

 Days 2 - 3